kianzohoury/VAE/README.md

 extractor in the form of the encoder, which can certainly be used for downstream applications like classification.
-If you have a very large dataset of unpaired images, you can train the whole autoencoder, and then use just the encoder as a pre-trained backbone, which can be used for transfer learning (if training on a totally different kind of dataset), or fine-tuning (if the dataset is similar, but you don't want to run training from scratch).
+If you have a very large dataset of unpaired images, you can train the whole autoencoder, and then use just the encoder as a pre-trained backbone, which can be used for transfer learning if training on a totally different kind of dataset, or fine-tuning if the dataset is similar, but you don't want to run training from scratch.